No matter what you call them – JUULs, e-cigs, vape pens, or electronic delivery systems – the evidence shows that vapor products aren’t healthy.

 The Washington State Liquor and Cannabis Board (LCB) is responsible to make sure that retailers comply with the emergency rules on signage and the ban on flavored products.
 Learn more about the rules from the LCB.

 In 2019, the Washington State legislature voted to approve Washington’s Tobacco and Vapor 21 law.
 The law makes it illegal to sell tobacco and vapor products to anyone under 21.
-It goes into effect on January 1, 2020.
+It went into effect on January 1, 2020.

 Raising the minimum age for sale of tobacco and vapor products will help reduce the chances of youth developing lifelong nicotine addiction.